-Sometimes acquiring debt is part of running a business.
-You usually need to spend money to make money.
-Many business owners accumulate large amounts of outstanding debt when they first start a business before the business starts to provide a return on their investments.
-Over time the larger debts are paid, and then the business acquires minimal debts as they grow and develop.
+Acquiring debt is sometimes part of running a business.
+You need to spend money to make money.
+Many business owners accumulate large amounts of outstanding debt when they first start a business.
+As the business starts to provide a return on its investments, the debt can be paid off.

 How To Sell A Business With Debt?